github/developer.github.com/content/changes/2014-05-05-deployments-api-updates.md

 author_name: atmos
 ---

-We're still iterating on the [Deployments API preview mode][2]starting to feel pretty good about the Deployments API, and we'd like to introduce a new payload field plus a few extra attributes to the events API.
+We're still iterating on the [Deployments API preview][2] and we're starting to feel good about it.
+Today we're introducing new attributes for a Deployment and a modification to the events API.

 ## API Changes

 We're introducing the concept of an `environment`.
 An environment is basically a unique identifier for a deployment target, lots of people tend toward the concept of environments for staging and QA.
 We hope this will help for users that deploy to multiple environments.

+We're also persisting the request deployment `ref`.
+Previously we resolved a `ref` to the current `sha` for that ref.
+Now we'll be keeping it around for historical purposes.
+This helps a lot if you're deploying branches to verify them before you merge them into your default(master) branch.

 ## Event Changes

-We're also adding a few attributes to the outbound payloads.
+We're also adding a few attributes to the outbound Deployment payloads.
 We're now including the `ref` attribute so you know the branch or tag name that resolved to a specific sha.

-We're also including the `environment` and `sha` on both the Deployment and DeploymentStatus payloads.
+The DeploymentStatus payloads now include a copy of the associated Deployment object.
+Ths means that DeploymentStatus events received via webhooks will have enough information to notify other systems without having to callback to GitHub for the `environment` or the `ref` that was deployed.

-### Deployment
+### Example Deployment Payload

 <pre><code class="language-javascript">
 {